RoganDawes/P4wnP1/README.md

 -   Fake **RNDIS network interface speed up to 20GB/s** to get the lowest metric and win every fight for the dominating 'default gateway' entry in routing tables, while carrying out network attacks (patch could be found [here](https://github.com/mame82/ratepatch/commits/master) and the README [here](https://github.com/mame82/ratepatch/blob/master/README.md))
 -   **Automatic link detection** and interface switching, if a payload enables both RNDIS and ECM network
 -   SSH server is running by default, so P4wnP1 could be connected on 172.16.0.1 (as long as the payload enables RNDIS, CDC ECM or both) or on 172.24.0.1 via WiFi
--   if both, WiFi client mode and WiFi Access Point mode, are enable - **P4wnP1 fails over to open an Access Point in case the target WiFi isn't reachable** (Pi Zero W only)
+-   if both, WiFi client mode and WiFi Access Point mode, are enabled - **P4wnP1 fails over to open an Access Point in case the target WiFi isn't reachable** (Pi Zero W only)

 Advanced payload features